 When accurate window measurements are taken, they make for seamless installation and that’s exactly what you are shooting for during this process.
 Measurements that are off (even in the slightest way) can complicate and delay your window installation.
 Of course, some space will be needed between the frames and glass to allow for contraction and expansion while still remaining securely anchored and stable.
 For this reason, it’s best to have about an inch of space around the window to allow for these adjustments.

 Going the Custom Window Route

 When looking into custom windows, Lowes is a great resource.
 This process will be a bit more complex since it may include cutting rough openings for window replacements and building frames.
 Installing custom windows requires a great deal of accuracy and is best left to the professionals since there are many things that can go wrong during this process.

 Using the steps listed can be applied to measuring custom windows for replacement installation as well.
 Still, you’ll need to add 2 inches to the height and depth of the window ensure an inch of space for adjustments.
 Additionally, a frame will have to be built using a header and cripple studs firmly in place before the window is installed.

 How We Can Help

 Measuring a window is only half the battle and we are here to help you win!
 Whether your installing custom windows or standard sizes, Signature Impact Windows & Doors has you completely covered.
 With our experience, you won’t have to worry about inaccurate measurements, unstable windows, and annoying drafts.
 With over 15 years of expertise, we can ensure that you receive high quality, hurricane resistant windows, and service that will last.

 Take your home protection to the next level!
-For more information and quotes, give us a call today.
+For more information call 305-912-7493 or simply request a quote online.